 UMass Dartmouth is one of five campuses of the University of Massachusetts system, which is governed by a 22-member Board of Trustees with headquarters in Boston, Massachusetts.
-Our campus, located in North Dartmouth, Massachusetts, is led by Chancellor Divina Grossman.
+Our campus, located in North Dartmouth, Massachusetts, is led by Interim Chancellor Peyton Randolph Helm.

 - A world class education in a community that is inclusive, open, and diverse

 - More than 8,500 undergraduate and graduate students and 40,000 alumni

 - U.S.News and World Report ranking as the top public “Master’s” University in New England

 - Plays a significant economic role in southeastern Massachusetts and beyond.